Jenny Bailey

 Jenny Bailey is a British Liberal Democrat politician who was the civic leader of Cambridge City Council in Cambridge, England.
 Bailey served her mayoral term from 2007 to 2008.
 Bailey became a member of the city council in 2002, when she was elected to represent the suburb of East Chesterton within Cambridge.
 She served the council continuously from 2002 to 2007, rising the ranks until she was chosen to become mayor in 2007.
 Prior to her appointment as full mayor, she acted as a deputy in 2006.

-She was the first transgender mayor in the United Kingdom, but not the first in the world as Georgina Beyer, also a trans woman, became Mayor of Carterton, New Zealand in 1995.
+She was the first transgender mayor in the United Kingdom, and the second globally after Georgina Beyer, Mayor of Carterton, New Zealand.
 Bailey herself was keen to play down the significance of her appointment, saying, "I don't want to let it define me."
 Bailey had undergone gender transitioning 11 years prior to assuming office in the council.

 Bailey was married before her transition, and became a parent to two sons.
 Bailey and her longtime companion Jennifer Liddle entered into a civil partnership on 22 September 2011.
 Liddle, a former councillor, is also a trans woman.